Real Estate Studies Certificate Programs: Classroom & Online

 A competitive market requires constant adaptation to stay ahead.
-For two decades, Boston University's Real Estate Studies Program has led the industry by challenging existing frameworks and introducing thoughtful new ideas.
+For three decades, Boston University's Real Estate Studies Program has led the industry by challenging existing frameworks and introducing thoughtful new ideas.

 BU’s Center for Professional Education offers four comprehensive programs covering an assortment of topics related to the real estate industry.
 Our faculty—made up of practicing professionals from a wide variety of specialties—bring firsthand knowledge and expertise to the classroom.